Blister Prevention 101: How to Avoid or Treat a Blister

 - Wear boots that fit properly

-- Bring extra socks
+- Bring and extra pair of good socks

 - Practice good hygiene even on the trail